SiddharthaSen99/CreditCardFraudDetection/README.md

 ## Dataset

-The dataset used is the Credit Card Fraud Detection dataset available on Kaggl
+The dataset used is the Credit Card Fraud Detection dataset available on Kaggle.
+You can also download it from the creditcard.csv file uploaded along with the code.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzcwNTM3MTksODQxNzY2MTcyXX0=
+eyJoaXN0b3J5IjpbLTE3Njg4MTgwMTgsODQxNzY2MTcyXX0=
 -->